 EPCs are required whenever a building is rented out (with some exemptions including listed buildings and HMOs; for further information please read the government guidelines for when an EPC is required at Gov.uk information on EPC requirements).
 The certificate provides 'A' to 'G' ratings for the building, with 'A' being the most energy efficient.
 You should look at EPCs to decide whether or not to rent a property as it indicates how high energy bills are likely to be.
 An EPC with an F or G rating may indicate an excessively cold home which could be expensive to heat.

 The Government’s Energy Act 2011

 Making these improvements can be beneficial to both tenants and landlords, saving on costs and having a positive impact on the environment.
-For more details go to Gov.uk website or download our advice sheet or more details regarding the request procedure.
+For more details go to the Gov.uk energy efficiency webpages or download our energy efficiency advice sheet or more details regarding the request procedure.